Worth, Kent: Literature

 C.S.
 Forester's fictional naval hero Horatio Hornblower was born in the village of Worth, according to Hornblower's biographer Cyril Northcote Parkinson in The Life and Times of Horatio Hornblower.
-According to Parkinson, the name of the small village varied in the 18th century from Word or Worde to Worth and that a farm called the Blue Pigeons was central to the smuggling business at that time.
+According to Parkinson, the name of the village varied in the 18th century from Word or Worde to Worth and that a farm called the Blue Pigeons was central to the smuggling business at that time.
 There is today a Blue Pigeon Inn in Worth.

 It is said by a local legend that Henry V was returning on 25 October, also known as St Crispin's Day, where he had claimed victory at Agincourt, disembarking at Worth.
 Here he fell in love with a local "ale-wife", where they ended up living together at the local inn. supposedly as to why the Crispin Inn (pictured) of Worth is named as it is.

 Location

-The two maps below depict the same mapped view of Worth, simply one century apart.
-As is clear by them, mapping technique and quality vastly improved over this period.
-Photography made mapping a lot more simple and a lot more accurate for Ordnance Survey.
+The two Ordnance Survey maps below depict Worth, a century apart.

 Demographics

 Population

-The village of Worth covers an area of 1629 hectares and with the population of 992, it has a population density of 0.61 people per hectare.
-In 1801, the village of Worth only had a population of 264 people, which rose to 718 come 1961.
-Population figures peaked to 977 as shown in the 1931 UK Census, however due to the unforeseeable circumstances of World War II, population plummeted and only in the most recent census has the population climbed above the 977 mark.
+The village of Worth covers an area of 1,629 hectares and, with a population of 992, it has a population density of 0.61 people per hectare.
+In 1801, the village had a population of 264 people, which rose to 718 by 1961.
+The population peaked at 977 in 1931 and, after a drop, it climbed above the 977 mark in the 2011 census.